 Another surprising sports that makes the list is Equestrian.
 Caring for a horse is expensive in its own right; the costs for boarding, food, equipment, and veterinary care are just the beginning of riding.
 Equestrianism typically refers to the three Olympics events of dressage, show jumping, and eventing.
 This requires a considerable amount of specialty training, and travel expenses will also begin to rack up.
 If you’re looking to get seriously involved in equestrianism, you can expect to pay anywhere from $10-50,000 for a year of maintenance and competition and yes, that is not including the initial purchase of the horse itself.

 Aside from the competition fees and the expensive equipment that couples it, the travel costs alone add up when taking the horse from event to event.
 If you do not already have a horsebox, these costs can add up very quickly.
-Having a horse box also requires a car / jeep big enough to pull the trailer and a weight distribution hitch.
+Having a horse box also requires a car / jeep big enough to pull the trailer.
 By the end of it, you are looking at spending a lot of $$$ a year on equestrian.

 Rally driving is the real deal when it comes to race car driving.
 It’s the bread and butter of road racing, you build the car from scratch, take it all over the world and hopefully bring home the bacon at the end of it.
 But how expensive is it to become a rally driver?